-Many, but not all, contractors engaged by the School are engaged in child connected work.
-All contractors engaged by the School are responsible for contributing to the safety and protection of students in the School environment.
-They are required to comply with our Child Safety Policy and Child Safety Codes of Conduct.
-Direct contact and regular contractors are required to understand their legal obligations with respect to the reporting of child abuse and other harm.
-The School may include this requirement in the written agreement between the School and the contractor.
+All contractors and external education providers engaged by the School are responsible for contributing to the safety and protection of students in the School environment.
+They are required to comply with this Policy and the Child Safety Code of Conduct.
+Contractors are required to understand their legal obligations with respect to the reporting of child abuse and other harm.
+The School may include this requirement in the written agreement between the School and the contractor or the external education provider.

-Direct contact and regular contractors include, for example, maintenance and building personnel, consultants, casual teachers, tutors, sports coaches and school cleaners.
+Contractors include, for example, maintenance and building personnel, consultants, casual teachers, tutors, sports coaches and school cleaners.
 This also includes music teachers and other extra-curricular teachers and instructors who are engaged by students and their families directly, rather than the School, but have an agreement with the School to use the School's facilities.